 Florida Licensure by Endorsement

-Licensure by reciprocity is not available in Florida; however, if you already have your license to practice psychology in another state, you can still apply for licensure in Florida through the Florida Board of Psychology.
-You will need to submit an application for Licensure by Endorsement by mail or online.
-You are eligible for licensure by endorsement if you are a diplomat in good standing with the American Board of Professional Psychology (ABPP) or have at least 10 years of experience practicing as a licensed psychologist.
-Fees to become licensed through endorsement total $305, which includes a $200 non-refundable application fee, an initial licensure fee of $100 and a $5 processing fee.
+If you already have an active license in good standing in another state, you can apply for licensure in Florida through the MOBILE Endorsement pathway.
+You will need to submit an application, prove that your license is in good standing and without disciplinary action in the preceding five years, satisfy the exam equivalency, and complete a background check.
+Fees to become licensed through endorsement total $305, which includes a $200 non-refundable application fee, an initial licensure fee of $100, and a $5 activity fee.

 License Renewal and Continuing Education

-In order to renew your psychology license, you must complete 40 hours of continuing education units (CEUs), submit your renewal application, and pay the renewal fee of $205 online or through the mail before May 31.
+In order to renew your psychology license, you must complete 40 hours of continuing education units (CEUs) during each 24-month licensure cycle, submit your renewal application, and pay the renewal fee of $205 online or through the mail before May 31.
 Licenses are valid for two years.
 Florida requires two hours of medical errors training and three hours of ethics and Florida psychology law.
-Florida does not accept hours earned outside of the 24-month licensure cycle.
 Every six years, the state requires two hours of domestic violence training as part of the total 40 hours.
-The Board has information about accepted methods for obtaining your CEUs available on its website.
+The Board provides further information about CEU requirements.

 Limited License Psychologist

-If you have been licensed to practice psychology in another jurisdiction for a time period of at least 10 years and you have retired (or intend to retire within six months) from psychology, you can apply for a limited psychology license that allows you to work in a public or non-profit institution only, providing psychological services to the underserved and “critical need populations” of Florida.
+If you have been licensed to practice psychology in another jurisdiction for at least 10 years and you have retired (or intend to retire within six months) from psychology, you can apply for a limited psychology license that allows you to work in a public or not-for-profit institution only, providing psychological services to underserved and critical need populations.
 The application fee is $30 and you will need to provide proof of licensure.

 School Psychologist

-To be licensed by the Florida Department of Health, school psychologists must hold at least a master’s degree from a program including at least 60 semester hours of psychology courses, and from a regionally-accredited institution.
-You must also complete 4,500 hours of professional experience, 3,000 of which must be supervised.
+To be licensed by the Florida Department of Health, school psychologists must hold at least a master’s degree from an accredited program that includes at least 60 semester hours of psychology courses.
+You must also complete three years of professional experience, two years of which must be supervised.
 Doctoral internships may be counted towards this requirement.

-If becoming licensed by examination (rather than by endorsement), you must take and pass the Praxis exam for School Psychologists, administered by the Educational Testing Service (ETS).
-The application fee is $355 and you may apply online or by mail.
+If becoming licensed by examination (rather than by endorsement), you must take and pass the Praxis School Psychologist exam, administered by Educational Testing Service (ETS).
+The application fee is $355 and applications are accepted online.

 Florida Psychologist Jobs and Salary Information